-To develop this strategy, the current situation with regards to flood risk on this stretch of the Lincolnshire coast was fully appraised to assess the scale of present and future risk.
+In the development of the strategy, the current situation with regards to flood risk on this stretch of the Lincolnshire coast was fully appraised to assess the scale of present and future risk.
 This included how the key characteristics of this coastline might be affected by different management approaches, and the costs and benefits associated with those different approaches.